-In class support is provided to students who feel comfortable being instructed at the school level, but need assistance in accomplishing tasks assigned during English Language Arts classes.
-The EAL teacher spends time inside the classroom with those students and they work together on the language activities so that the student is supported to become an independent learner.
+In-class support is provided to students who feel comfortable being instructed at the school level, but need assistance accomplishing tasks assigned during English Language Arts classes.
+The EAL teacher spends time inside the classroom with students and they work together on the language activities, allowing the student to be supported as they become an independent learner.

 Japanese as an Additional Language (JAL)

 The objective of the JAL program is to enable the inclusion of students in Kokugo classes.
-With JAL, students are either provided with lower level tasks, or provided in class support with an assistant teacher, or pulled out of the classroom so that their needs are catered for.
+With JAL, students are provided with lower level tasks, receive in-class support with an assistant teacher, or are pulled out of the classroom so that their needs are catered to.

 We line up at the playground at 8:20, show good manners and listen to the teachers for announcements.
 We can ask questions if we have any.

-8:30 is a time for morning meetings where we greet our peers, do a calendar activity, talk about the day’s activities, sing songs, and have sharing time.
-It really helps us wake up and concentrate for the day ahead of us.
+At 8:30 we have morning meetings, where we greet our peers, do a calendar activity, talk about the day’s activities, sing songs, and have sharing time.
+It helps us wake up and concentrate for the day ahead of us.

-Regular classes start at 9 a.m. as two 40-minute-periods with a short break in between.
+Regular classes start at 9 as two 40-minute-periods with a short break in between.
 We have a snack recess after the second period.
-Most of us enjoy a snack from home and some of us think we can survive on just lunch.
-Our school asks the students at Key Stage 1 to have a snack and it is only the rest of us that have the liberty to choose whether to bring snack or not.
+Most of us like to take this time to enjoy a snack from home, but some of us prefer to wait until lunch.

-After another two periods, with a 5-minute-break in between them, and a 45-minute lunch break follows at 12:05.
-We eat our lunches that we bring from home; it is good to ask your mom to prepare food you like really.
-We take the rest of our time to enjoy running, jumping and playing with friends at the school yard.
+After another two periods, with a 5-minute-break in between them, we have a 45-minute lunch break at 12:05.
+We eat lunches that we bring from home; we love when we get to eat our favourite foods!
+We spend the rest of our lunch break running, jumping and playing with friends in the schoolyard.

-One luxury we have here at Horizon is access to a number of specialist teachers and facilities to teach the subjects of Maths, Science, Music, Arts and Design, PE (for Grades 3-6), and ICT.
-This both gives our homeroom teachers a break for planning and relaxation and us to enjoy learning from different teachers in specially designed classrooms.
+One privilege we have here at Horizon is our access to several specialist teachers and facilities.
+They specialize in subjects such as Maths, Science, Music, Arts and Design, PE (for Grades 3-6), and ICT.
+This both gives our homeroom teachers time to plan lessons and allows us to enjoy learning from different teachers in specially designed classrooms.

-We do a quick line up before the last three periods where we need to study.
-Time passes quickly and we finish a regular day with a short afternoon meeting between 3:10 p.m. and 3:25.
-Then we are dismissed by our teachers either to another teacher for After School Activities (or supervision when there is no ASP), or to return home.
+We do a quick line up before the last three study periods.
+Time passes quickly and we finish our day with a short afternoon meeting between 3:10 and 3:25.
+We are dismissed by our teachers to either join another teacher for After School Programmes (or supervision when there is no ASP) or return home.

-Between 3:30 and 4:10, we have After School Programs: Something we look forward to on certain days!
-Our teachers organize enjoyable extracurricular activities which we love having with students from other classes.
-We have a number of ASP options to choose among; some of us want to do sports activities where some others choose arts, music, language or environment related programs.
-Bus riders, however, are required to join an ASP as the school is unable to provide extra supervision for them.
+Our After School Programmes are from 3:30 to 4:10, and the teachers organize fun extracurricular activities for us!
+We have a number of ASP options to choose from; some of us like doing sports and other physical activities while others choose arts, music, language or environment-related programmes.
+(Please note: bus riders are required to join an ASP as the school is unable to provide extra supervision for them.)